 Introducing Emma’s and my walking lane, where we can still walk together.
 It is only about a tenth of a mile long, and walking the length of it out and back five times it is a mile.
+She and I are working on a new sock pattern by the way, which will be tribute to all the walking we’ve done over the years.

-It is our new private spot, where nobody is ever around but maybe occasional workers in the vineyard, and being so quiet it offers wonderful solitude, especially in the mornings.
+This is our new private spot, where nobody is ever around but maybe occasional workers in the vineyard, and being so quiet it offers wonderful solitude, especially in the mornings.
 It is a sort of base camp where I can park at one shady end, walk back and forth while working or knitting, and Emma can be with me, because since turning fourteen, she hangs out in the back of the car and watches.

 This little spot was a very over-grown access road for power lines which borders ours and a neighboring parcel, and is really quite secluded.
 This is just one of those things I don’t know why I didn’t focus on earlier, but I’m glad I am now, for I can drive Emma down here every morning for our walk “together” and afternoons too if its not too hot.